King throws 3 TDs as No. 6 Texas A&M downs Sam Houston 31-0

 COLLEGE STATION, Texas — Haynes King threw for a career-high 364 yards and three long touchdowns to lead No. 6 Texas A&M to a 31-0 win over Sam Houston Saturday in a game that included an almost three-hour weather delay.

-"We've got a long way to go," Texas A&M coach Jimbo Fisher said.
-"We've got to get a lot better... just got to keep developing in the things we do."

-King, who was named the starter last week after beating out two others in camp, threw touchdown passes of 66, 63 and 43 yards in the opener for both teams.
+King, who was named the starter last week after beating out two others in camp for the job, threw touchdown passes of 66, 63 and 43 yards in the opener for both teams.
 King also threw two interceptions in an inconsistent performance in his return after breaking his leg in the second game last season.

 Ainias Smith had six receptions for a career-high 164 yards with two touchdowns and Devon Achane ran for a score to help Texas A&M to the victory.